Paul Muni: Legacy and honors

-Cultural references
+In popular culture

-Referring to his childhood during the Great Depression, Hawkeye Pierce in the "Hawkeye" episode of the television series M*A*S*H*, said, "You knew where you stood in those days.
+Referring to his childhood during the Great Depression, Hawkeye Pierce in the "Hawkeye" episode of the television series M*A*S*H* says: "You knew where you stood in those days.
 Franklin Roosevelt was always president, Joe Louis was always the champ, and Paul Muni played everybody."

 Muni and George Raft appeared as characters in the fifth season of Boardwalk Empire, meeting with Al Capone to discuss the film Scarface.

+Comedian and actor Paul Mooney took his stage name, which was also his childhood nickname, from Muni.